subtleGradient/SubtleLocationProxy.js/README.md

 Tested in...

 * Safari 5
+* Chrome 9
 * IE8
 * Firefox 3.6
+* IE6
+	* IE6 creates double history.
+You need to hit back twice in a row to go back.

-It'll probly work in tons of other browsers too.
+It'll probly work in tons of other browsers too, it's not doing anything magical.